 What causes excess hair growth in PCOS?

-How can excess hair on the face be treated or managed in people with PCOS?
+How can hirsutism be treated or managed in people with PCOS?

-PCOS facial hair treatment can range from medication to hair removal techniques.
+PCOS hirsutism treatment can range from medication to hair removal techniques to supplements.

 Medication for PCOS facial hair